davidbiton33/Interview-Assignment/README.md

 ## Overview

-This project is designed to manage data for burned babies in a hospital environment.
+This project is designed to manage data for newborn babies in a hospital environment.
 It utilizes a MEAN stack architecture, leveraging MongoDB, Express.js, Angular, and Node.js for a comprehensive full-stack solution.

 ## Prerequisites